ABOUT THE AUTHOR: GEORGE LOCKER

 YI JIN JING

-This led me to create Postural Retraining™, and to write Falling Is Not an Option: A Way to Lifelong Balance, and a Science of Healthy Balance: Why We Need One, What it Might Look Like.
+The need for an incremental approach to increasing leg strength and ankle flexibility led me to create Postural Retraining™, and to write Falling Is Not an Option: A Way to Lifelong Balance, and a Science of Healthy Balance: Why We Need One, What it Might Look Like.

 I am currently on the faculty of the Omega Institute for Holistic Studies in Rhinebeck, NY, where I teach a 10-hour class, A Way to Better Balance.